Earn a diploma in early learning and child care

 Course pre- or co-requisite requirements may be waived in exceptional circumstances.
 Permission must be granted by the Chair, School of Education, or designate, who will consult with the course instructor.

-The Early Learning and Child Care Diploma program builds on the success of Aurora College’s face-to-face early childhood development program offerings over the past three years.
+The Early Learning and Child Care Diploma program builds on the success of Aurora College’s face-to-face early childhood development program offerings.
 The two-year ELCC Diploma program is designed to enable graduates to:

-- Improve the level of care and education to children from birth to eleven years of age with a focus on the critical developmental years from birth to six years of age;
+- Improve the level of care and education to children from birth to 11 years of age with a focus on the critical developmental years from birth to six years of age;

 - Enhance the preservation and promotion of Indigenous cultures, languages and traditional values;